Support South Camden Theatre Company

 The Domenica Hall Auditorium accommodates 99 people and is a completely accessible facility.

 CLICK to learn more about the Waterfront South Theatre and to see how you can use the space.

 Our Latest News

-CAMDEN, NEW JERSEY, August 3, 2021 – South Camden Theatre Company and the Waterfront South Theatre in Camden, NJ, are proud to announce that we are once again reopening to live audiences.
-Our production, the regional premiere of Quiara Alegrîa Hudes’ “Daphne’s Dive” will open … Continued
+CAMDEN, NEW JERSEY, November 17, 2021 – South Camden Theatre Company and the Waterfront South Theatre in Camden, NJ, are proud to announce their full season of live and in-person theatre at the Waterfront South Theatre in Camden, NJ for 2022.
+We had … Continued

 Funding has been made possible in part by the Camden County Cultural & Heritage Commission at Camden County College, through the New Jersey State Council on the Arts/Department of State, a partner agency of the National Endowment for the Arts.